alan-turing-institute/PangeoExamples/HarvestOccupationalHeat/README.md

 ```
 ├── README.md
 ├── environment.yml    <- Conda environment specification.
-├── reduced_example.ipynb <- Example of heat/labour analysis using climate data and crop calendars.
+├── example.ipynb <- Example of heat/labour analysis using climate data and crop calendars.
-├── reduced_example.py    <- Script version of above notebook, used for clean version control.
+├── example.py    <- Script version of above notebook, used for clean version control.
 ├── src                <- Source code for use in this project.
 │   ├──Labour.py       <- Formulae for assumptions about the effect of WBGT on labour.
 │   └──RiceAtlas.py    <- Routine for loading RiceAtlas data.